-The module is centred around the discipline of teaching voice and music and facilitating projects and learning in a range of formal and informal educational settings.
-It will look at multiple factors that contribute to a skill set that supports the development of pedagogical methods and didactic abilities.
-The module will explore a broad contextual and theoretic framework for teaching, learning and assessing, that aims to provide the students with a solid grounding in education theory as well as the ethical and practical considerations that need to be made when theory is applied to practice.
+The module centres around the discipline of teaching voice and music and facilitating projects and learning in a range of formal and informal educational and therapeutic settings.
+It will look at multiple factors that contribute to a skill set supporting the development of pedagogical methods and didactic abilities.
+The module will also explore a broad contextual and theoretic framework for teaching, learning and assessing, that aims to provide the students with a solid grounding in education theory as well as the ethical and practical considerations that need to be made when theory becomes practice.